mailhyuil/mailhyuil.github.io/docs/javascript/js switch vs object map.md

-# javascript switch vs object
+# js switch vs object map

 > The two methods perform pretty much the same in modern browsers, with the switch statement being 20-30% faster than the lookup table.
 >